bolah2009/articles/js/Immutability.md

 This means the variable `number` was changed from `5` to `6` and the variable `string` was changed from `Bola` to `Bola Buari`.🤔

-These variable were changed but that does not make them mutable.
-This actuary mean that when `number` and `string` was changed, they became a new value.
+These variables were changed but that does not make them mutable.
+This means that when `number` and `string` was changed, they became a new value.

-A good example to illustrate this is copying the variables and changing the copied variable.
-If the variable is mutable the original variable is changed, if its immutable the original variable is not change, since chasing it creates a new variable of it’s own.
+A good example to illustrate this is copying the variables and changing the copied variable. if the variable is mutable the original variable is changed, if it's immutable the original variable is not changed since chasing it creates a new variable of its own.

 ```js
 var originalNumber = 20;